md11155105/ytconverter/README.md

 ```powershell
 install.bat
 ```
+3. After installation move installed yt-dlp.exe and ffmpeg binaries to your `PATH` directory, so that the script can access it globally.

-3. After installation, start the program:
+4. After installation, start the program:
 ```powershell
 python ytconverter.py
 ```